Warnings for Bactrim

 Hypoglycemia

-Cases of hypoglycemia in non-diabetic patients treated with BACTRIM have been seen, usually occurring after a few days of therapy.
+Cases of hypoglycemia in non-diabetic patients treated with BACTRIM are seen rarely, usually occurring after a few days of therapy.
 Patients with renal dysfunction, liver disease, malnutrition or those receiving high doses of BACTRIM are particularly at risk.

 Impaired Phenylalanine Metabolism

-Trimethoprim, component of BACTRIM, has been noted to impair phenylalanine metabolism, but this is of no significance in phenylketonuric patients on appropriate dietary restriction.
+The trimethoprim component of BACTRIM has been noted to impair phenylalanine metabolism, but this is of no significance in phenylketonuric patients on appropriate dietary restriction.

 Porphyria And Hypothyroidism